 Actually, white tea is often associated with the province of Fujian, on China’s southeastern coast.
 But it is also produced in other parts of China, and even Nepal and India.

-In China’s southwestern Yunnan province, another name for white tea is ‘moonlight white’ (yueguang bai).
+But our white tea is quite different.
+It’s actually made from the same tea plants that give us Pu’er tea.
+In Yunnan this tea is called ‘moonlight white’ (yueguang bai).
 What’s more, the best Yunnan white tea tends to be high-altitude tea picked from wild trees, with minimal human intervention in the growth of the trees.
-Tea plants at high altitudes tend to relatively free of pests, which reduces the need to use pesticides.
+Tea plants at high altitudes tend to be free of pests, which reduces the need to use pesticides.

 White Tea from Yunnan: South of the Clouds